 - promote pollution prevention, minimization of waste, and conservation of energy and other critical resources at every stage of the life cycle of products;

-Sixty percent of Grace's 22 manufacturing sites (in the U.S., Germany, Canada, Sweden, Spain, Brazil, South Korea, and Malaysia are currently certified to the technical standards of the Responsible Care® Management System or International Organization for Standardization (ISO) 14001.
-Certification involves the identification of a plant's environmental impacts and establishment of targets for continuous improvement.
+Sixty percent of Grace's 22 manufacturing sites (Grace’s manufacturing sites are in the U.S., Germany, Canada, Sweden, Spain, Brazil, South Korea, and Malaysia) are currently certified to the technical standards of the Responsible Care® Management System or the International Organization for Standardization (ISO) 14001.
+Certification involves the identification of a plant's environmental impacts and the establishment of targets for continuous improvement.
 Other sites are undergoing the certification process, and our goal is to increase the number of sites with certified management systems in each of the coming years.